rsms/move/README.md

 # Move

-> JavaScript moving forward (or: how JavaScript is meant to be written)

 Move is a flavor (and a superset) of JavaScript improving in the following ways:

 - **Simpler.** E.g. there's only one way to declare functions, no need for `var` declarations, only a single type of equality operators and no need for terminating statements with semicolons.